lhardingbradley02/Data-Wrangling-Final/readme.md

 ![](readme_files/figure-commonmark/cell-4-output-1.png)

+As we can see, new housing prices generally decresaed up until 2013, at which point the market might have overcorrected, increasing 25%.
+After this jump, the year over year pricing has increased rather steadily.

 ## Question 2: Looking at Dublin, how have the prices overall (new and pre-existing units) increased?

+Within Dubin, I wanted to dive depeer into how overall prices have evolved; considering that Dublin is the capital, shocks to the market were likely felt most in Dublin.

 ``` python
 prop2 = prop.copy()